On Learning Verifiers and Implications to Chain-of-Thought Reasoning

-A standard lemma (e.g.\ \cite{Anthony1999NeuralNL}, Appendix 1) now implies that $\mathsf{VCDim}(\mathcal{L})\le \mathsf{VCDim}(H)\log kT|\Sigma|$, where $T$ is the maximum length of a reasoning trace. \end{proof}
+A standard lemma (e.g.\ \cite{Anthony1999NeuralNL}, Appendix 1) now implies that $\mathsf{VCDim}(\mathcal{L})\le \mathsf{VCDim}(H)\log (kT|\Sigma|)$, where $T$ is the maximum length of a reasoning trace. \end{proof}

 Some remarks are in order.
-Our {\strong } verification model has an interesting property that good verifiers in our models for any problem $x$ not only guarantee correctness of the reasoning steps so far, but also prompt the reasoner away from possibly legitimate reasoning steps which may not however result in a solution for the problem $x$.
-This additional stronger property about our verifiers makes them more challenging to learn.
+Our stepwise {\strong } verification model has an interesting property that good verifiers in our models for any problem $x$ not only guarantee correctness of the reasoning steps so far, but also prompt the reasoner away from possibly legitimate reasoning steps which may not however result in a solution for the problem $x$.
+This additional stronger property is not achieved by overall TVPAC verifiers.
 In fact, for the special case $|g(x)|=k=1$, our verification model is equivalent to the Chain-of-Thought autoregressive generation model of \cite{joshi2025theory}.
-This is surprising as verifying a proof is usually believed to be easier than generating it (although formally an open question, for instance $\mathsf{P\ne NP}$), but the strong ``guiding'' abilities of our verifiers can be used for generation.
+This is surprising as verifying a proof is usually believed to be easier than generating it (although formally an open question, for instance determining whether $\mathsf{P\ne NP}$), but the strong ``guiding'' abilities of our verifiers can be used for generation.